aytek-mutlu/CAPM-ML/README.md

 # CAPM-ML

-This projecct is an implementation of Maximum-Likelihood algorithm for CAPM model.
+This project is an implementation of Maximum-Likelihood algorithm for CAPM model.